bmndc/nokia-leo/README.md

 ### Fastboot mode
 Only accessible and automatically kick in when both the `/boot` and `/recovery` partitions are corrupted; to manually activate this mode, use `dd` to wipe both partitions with zeroes.
 Part of the bootloader, this allows you to write system partitions should you wish to fix or modify them.

 To interact with the Fastboot interface, you need to connect your phone with an USB cable and have the `fastboot` CLI tool on your computer.
 On macOS and Linux, `fastboot` should be included in the `android-tools` package, which you can install from Homebrew or your package manager.
-On Windows, you can get it from the Android SDK Platform Tools package by following the [Sideloading and debugging third-party applications] guide; you will also need to install [Google's INF driver] (right-click the `android_winusb.inf` file and click Install; requires administrator privileges) for your computer to see your phone in Fastboot mode.
+On Windows, you can get it from the Android SDK Platform Tools package by following the [Sideloading and debugging third-party applications] guide; you will also need to install [Google's INF driver] for your computer to see your phone in Fastboot mode (right-click the `android_winusb.inf` file and click Install; requires administrator privileges).

 If you have plugged in your phone before setting up the driver: open Device Manager (`devmgmt.msc`), look for an "Android" device with an exclamation mark, right click, Install Driver..., Browse my computer for drivers, Let me pick from a list of device drivers on my computer, Have Disk... and select the INF file.
 Once the driver is installed, you should see your phone in the Driver Manager list as an *Android Bootloader Interface*.

 For a full list of commands you can use in the Fastboot interface, see the [Android/Fastboot entry on Gentoo Linux Wiki].
 Not all commands can be used on the 6300 4G.